Online Courses

 Biology

 Ms. Morgan is an experienced science instructor.
-In her career, she has taught many courses including High School Biology, AP and College Biology, Zoology, High School Chemistry, AP and College Chemistry, and High School Physical Science.
+In her career, she has taught many courses including College Biology, Zoology, and College Chemistry.
 Ms. Morgan has two master's degrees and has obtained teaching licenses in both Oregon and Mississippi.
 She prefers a hands-on teaching style based on practical applications of the material.
 Ms. Morgan looks forward to getting to know her students and learning with them.

 Brendan Praniewicz